Galice language

-Galice /ɡəˈliːs/, or Galice-Applegate or Upper Rogue River, is an extinct Athabaskan language once spoken by the two Upper Rogue River Athabaskan tribes, the Galice tribe (Taltushtuntede / Tal-tvsh-dan-ni - "Galice Creek people") and Applegate tribe (Nabiltse, Dakubetede) of southwestern Oregon.
-It was spoken on the "Galice Creek and Applegate River, tributaries of the Rogue River in southwestern Oregon.
+Galice /ɡəˈliːs/, or Galice-Applegate or Upper Rogue River, is an extinct Athabaskan language once spoken by the two Upper Rogue River Athabaskan tribes, the Galice and Applegate tribes of southwestern Oregon.

+The language was spoken on the "Galice Creek and Applegate River, tributaries of the Rogue River in southwestern Oregon.
 There were at least two distinct dialects the Galice Creek and Applegate, but only the Galice Creek dialect is well documented."
 It is one of the languages of the Oregon Athabaskan (Tolowa–Galice) cluster of the Pacific Coast Athabaskan languages.

+The Galice people are also called the Taltushtuntede, Tal-tvsh-dan-ni, and Galice Creek people.
+The Applegate people are also called the Nabiltse and Dakubetede.